-"Frank seems a fine, warm-hearted boy, said Lucy, "and with a little care Eleanor might be made useful to you, young as she is."
-Oh, Eleanor is a dreadful careless child," carefulness about her; but-she is pretty, don't and love.
+Frank seems a fine, warm-hearted boy, said Lucy, "and with a little care Eleanor might be made useful to you, young as she is."
+Oh, Eleanor is a dreadful careless child. said Mr. Harley, " not the least thought or sweet smile on her lips is born of contentment carefulness about her; but-she is pretty, don't you think so ?"